Engineering tolerance: International Tolerance grades

 When designing mechanical components, a system of standardized tolerances called International Tolerance grades are often used.
 The standard (size) tolerances are divided into two categories: hole and shaft.
 They are labelled with a letter (capitals for holes and lowercase for shafts) and a number.
 For example: H7 (hole, tapped hole, or nut) and h7 (shaft or bolt).
 H7/h6 is a very common standard tolerance which gives a tight fit.
 The tolerances work in such a way that for a hole H7 means that the hole should be made slightly larger than the base dimension (in this case for an ISO fit 10+0.015−0, meaning that it may be up to 0.015 mm larger than the base dimension, and 0 mm smaller).
 The actual amount bigger/smaller depends on the base dimension.
 For a shaft of the same size, h6 would mean 10+0−0.009, which means the shaft may be as small as 0.009 mm smaller than the base dimension and 0 mm larger.
 This method of standard tolerances is also known as Limits and Fits and can be found in ISO 286-1:2010 (Link to ISO catalog).

 The table below summarises the International Tolerance (IT) grades and the general applications of these grades:

 An analysis of fit by statistical interference is also extremely useful: It indicates the frequency (or probability) of parts properly fitting together.

 Electrical component tolerance

 An electrical specification might call for a resistor with a nominal value of 100 Ω (ohms), but will also state a tolerance such as "±1%".
 This means that any resistor with a value in the range 99–101 Ω is acceptable.
 For critical components, one might specify that the actual resistance must remain within tolerance within a specified temperature range, over a specified lifetime, and so on.

 Many commercially available resistors and capacitors of standard types, and some small inductors, are often marked with coloured bands to indicate their value and the tolerance.
 High-precision components of non-standard values may have numerical information printed on them.

+Low tolerance means only a small deviation from the components given value, when new, under normal operating conditions and at room temperature.
+Higher tolerance means the component will have a wider range of possible values.